blindnet-io/devrel-management/docs/use-cases/deezer.md

 ## Result

-Thanks to blindnet devkit Deezer can lower the costs of processing Privacy Requests and improve the user experience and users trust.
+Thanks to blindnet devkit Deezer can lower the costs of processing Privacy Requests and improve the user experience and further solidify users' trust.

 Captured using PRIV Terms, Privacy Request can be processed automatically - certain yielding immediate answer.